-There are three account types for districts, eight account types in School Loop Plus, and six in Standard.
+There are three account types for district sites and eight account types for school sites.
 While all users are able to participate using collaborative tools such a Groups and Discussions, rights and privileges do vary.
 The following descriptions will help you decide who should receive which type of account.

 This is the most powerful role offered and should be strictly controlled.
 Rights of this role include user account management for all users at all sites in the district.
 District admins with webmaster rights for the district site will have webmaster rights at all school sites.